Everything You Need to Know About Starting a Fire and Maintaining Your Fireplace

-Lay six to twelve pieces of kindling in a crisscross pattern on top of the crumpled newspaper on the grate or in between the andirons.
-Leave spaces between the sticks for air circulation.
+Lay six to 12 pieces of kindling in a crisscross formation on top of the crumpled newspaper on the grate or in between the andirons.
+Be sure to leave spaces between the sticks for air circulation.

 Arrange Logs Loosely

-Light the tinder with a long match.
-When the fire is going and the small split logs are burning steadily, add two more small logs and one larger log.
+Light the tinder with a long match and when the fire is going and the small split logs are burning steadily, add two more small logs and one larger log.
 Leave at least an inch between them so the flame can breathe.
 As the warm air rises up the chimney and into the room, cool air is sucked up into the spaces between the logs, fanning the flames.
-Don't overfeed the fire, which can smother the fire or cause it to blaze out of control.
+It's important to not overfeed the fire, which can smother it or cause a dangerous out of control blaze.

 Deposit Ashes Safely

-A fire will cease on its own provided you are not adding fuel to it.
-Leave the fire alone and allow the ashes to cool completely (for up to a day) before removing them.
-Sweep ashes and coals into a metal coal hod, never into a garbage bag or can.
-Take the bucket outside, away from the house, and leave for another day to make sure all embers have died.
-Ashes can be deposited onto flowerbeds around the garden, since they benefit roses and other flowers.
+A fire will die down on its own, as long as you don't interfere.
+Leave the fire alone and allow the ashes to cool completely for up to a day before removing them.
+Once cooled, sweep ashes and coal into a metal coal hood—never into a garbage bag or can.
+Take it outside, away from the house, and leave for another day to make sure all embers have died.
+Ashes can be deposited onto flowerbeds around the garden since they benefit roses and other flowers.

-Tinder is the first thing to catch fire, so it should consist of a highly flammable material such as brown bags, twisted newspaper, applewood chips, dried hemlock and birch twigs, birch bark, and the feathery tips of dried pine branches.
-(Don't use paper with colored inks, since it can leave a flammable residue in the chimney.)
-Tinder ignites the kindling.
+As tinder is what ignited the kindling and is the first thing to catch fire, it should consist of highly flammable material such as brown bags, twisted newspaper, applewood chips, dried hemlock and birch twigs, birch bark, and the feathery tips of dried pine branches.
+However, be sure to not use paper with colored inks, since it can leave a flammable residue in the chimney.

 Kindling, such as pine and birch twigs, is placed on top of tinder and will stay ablaze long enough to set fire to the logs.
 Dry corncobs, pinecones that are well-dried and free of sap, and fatwood (highly flammable, resin-laden sticks from coniferous trees) are also good fire starters.

 Firewood must be properly dried before use.
-Freshly cut, or "green," wood is still full of water and will burn unevenly, produce smoke and ash, and won't smell very good.
+Freshly cut, or "green," wood is still full of water and will burn unevenly, producing smoke, ash, and unwanted smells.
 Tiny radial cracks along the cross-sections of a split log indicate that the wood is fully dry and ready to use.
 Hardwood logs from broad-leafed deciduous trees are ideal.
-Hickory, oak, maple, ash, beech, and birch are good choices (birch especially so as it leaves no ash).
-For fragrance, try cherry, pear, and pecan.
-Softwood logs from needle-and cone-bearing trees should only be used for tinder and kindling, since they burn very quickly.
+Hickory, oak, maple, ash, beech, and birch are good choices.
+We prefer the last option as it leaves no ash.
+For fragrance, try cherry, pear, and pecan wood.
+Softwood logs from needle-and cone-bearing trees should only be used for tinder and kindling since they burn very quickly.

 To remove soot, use dry methods of cleaning.
 Start by vacuuming the stained area using the dust-brush tool of your vacuum.
 Never rub with a cloth or rag, which will only spread or smear the soot.
-Use a "dry sponge" (available at hardware stores) to rub the stained area in even, light strokes in one direction.
+Use a dry sponge to rub the stained area in even, light strokes in one direction.
 Start at the top and work down.
 Only after removing the bulk of the soot should you wipe the area with a cloth dampened with an all-purpose cleaner and warm water, if necessary.